Ian Napa

-Ian Napa (born 14 March 1978) is a Zimbabwe born British former professional boxer originally.
+Ian Napa (born 14 March 1978) is a Zimbabwean born British former professional boxer originally.
 He held the British bantamweight title twice between 2007 and 2012, and the EBU European bantamweight title from 2008 to 2009.

 Early professional career

 Napa's early career started brightly enough when he won his first eight bouts in a row.
 That run was to end in November 2000, when he fought Jason Booth, who at the time was the British and Commonwealth flyweight Champion.
 The step up in class was too much and Napa lost a points decision.
 It was not the first time that Napa was to be disappointed when competing for the big prizes, two fights later he found himself competing for the WBU flyweight title losing this time on points to Peter Culshaw.

 After that it seemed that every time Napa stepped up in class he would come out on the wrong side of a points defeat.
 Since the Culshaw loss in June 2001 Napa fought and lost against Marc Callaghan (Southern Area super bantamweight title), Martin Power (British Bantamweight title), Damaen Kelly and Simone Maludrottu (European Bantamweight title).